microsoft/kiota/docs/extending/kiotaabstractions.md

     }
 ```

 Kiota service libraries return the model type that is associated with HTTP resource.
-This behavior can be overriden by changing the `responseHandler` to do something different than default behavior.
+This behavior can be overridden by changing the `responseHandler` to do something different than default behavior.
 One use of this is to change the response type to be either a native HTTP response class, or return a generic API response class that provides access to more underlying metadata.

 ## RequestInformation